jizhang-nz/gbk_transformer/README.md

 # GBK transformer
-Transformation of a Genbank file into a FASTA file and a feature table.
+Transformation of a GenBank file into a FASTA sequence file and a feature table.

 ## Introduction

-GBK_converter.py is a python script to transfrom a Genbank file into a FASTA file and a feature table.
+GBK_converter.py is a python script to transfrom a Genbank file into a FASTA sequence file and a feature table.

 ## Motivation